Menu

 This Consulate does not provide information about medical centres that issue this certificate.
 The applicant may contact any public or private medical centre duly accredited in the territory of the United Kingdom or Spain.
 Medical certificates issued in countries other than the United Kingdom or Spain will not be accepted.

-These certificates must hold the Hague Apostille (except documents issued by Spain, which will not require to be legalised).
+Medical certificates must hold the Hague Apostille (except documents issued by Spain).

 6. Proof of residence in the consular district.
-The applicant must provide proof of their legal residence in the consular district or that they are attending classes, in person, in the consular district.
+Applicants must provide proof of their legal residence in the consular district or proof of their attending classes, in person, in the consular district.
 To verify your consular district, please visit the relevant web section of this Consulate.

 7. Proof of the representative's identity and capacity.
 If the applicant is a minor, it will be necessary to present originals and submit copies of the identity document or passport of one of their parents, as well as of the document constituting proof of kinship.
 Foreign documents must be legalized or apostilled and, where applicable, must be submitted together with an official translation into Spanish.

 8. Payment of the visa fee.
-Visa fee payment is compulsory and has to be made at the same time when submitting a visa application.
-The fee has to be paid in local currency and it is subject to regular changes due to the currency fluctuations.
+Visa fee payment is compulsory and must be paid when submitting a visa application.
+The fee is paid in local currency and it is subject to regular changes due to the currency fluctuations.
 Please check the list of Consular fees.

 Procedure